Trigleos/mallux.tech/_posts/2021-04-08-volatile-memory.md

 Command line : "C:\Users\Semah\Desktop\DumpIt.exe"
 ************************************************************************
 ```
 So let's summarize what we have found here.
 The information from cmdline and consoles tells us that someone tried to run env. env is a Unix command that shows Environment Variables.
-This will be important for later on.
-Secondly, the user has some interesting files in his Documents directory, **secret.rar** and **mal.py.py** We will extract and analyze those in the next step
+This will be important later on.
+Secondly, the user has some interesting files in his Documents directory, **secret.rar** and **mal.py.py**.
+We will extract and analyze those in the next step.
 ## Extracting and analyzing files

 In order to extract files from a memory dump, we need two volatility plugins.
 First of all, we need to let volatility carve out the files.
 The **filescan** plugin can be used for that.
 This plugin is very verbose so it's a good idea to save its output to a file so we can later search through that file: